 and then go through the same procedure. \end{proof}

-We now represent an important result that ensures the existence of the limiting messure for the discretized Feymann-Kac dynamics.
+We now represent an important result that ensures the existence of the limiting measure for the discretized Feymann-Kac dynamics.
 The detailed proof of Theorem \ref{thm:existenceinvariantmeasure} can be found in \cite{Meyn:92} or Corollary 2.5 in \cite{moral2001on}. \begin{thm} Suppose the minorization and boundedness conditions \eqref{MinorizationBoundedCondition} hold true.
-Then, the $\Phi_n^{\mathcal{K}^{\Delta t}}$ admits an invariant measure $\nu_{\Delta t}$, whose density function is the eigenfunction of the operator $(\mathcal{K}^{\Delta t})^\star$, adjoint operator of the solution operator $\mathcal{K}^{\Delta t}$.
-Moreover, for any initial distribution $\nu_0\in \mathcal{P}(\mathbb{T}^d)$
+Then, $\Phi_n^{\mathcal{K}^{\Delta t}}$ admits an invariant measure $\nu_{\Delta t}$, whose density function is the eigenfunction of the operator $(\mathcal{K}^{\Delta t})^\star$, the adjoint operator of the solution operator $\mathcal{K}^{\Delta t}$.
+Moreover, for any initial distribution $\nu_0\in \mathcal{P}(\mathbb{T}^d)$, we have